PaPJoIN/nlp-llm-project/README.md

 #  Applying NLP for topic modelling & customer sentiment analysis

-Case Context: The aim of this project was to process and analyse the customer reviews of a Multinational Gym provider using NLP and LLM pipelines to pinpoint key areas of improvements, propose actionable solutions for addressing the prevalent problems and improve customer satisfaction.
+The aim of this project was to process and analyse the customer reviews of a Multinational Gym provider using NLP and LLM pipelines to pinpoint key areas of improvements, propose actionable solutions for addressing the prevalent problems and improve customer satisfaction.

 ## 🔹 Data